SapitoSucio/froggo-guides/docs/script_commands.md

 This command will unequip anything equipped on the invoking character.

-It is not required to do this when changing jobs since '`jobchange`' will unequip everything not equippable by the new job class anyway.
+It is not required to do this when changing jobs since ``jobchange`` will unequip everything not equippable by the new job class anyway.

 ---------------------------------------